Google Directory integration is managed under Preferences > Integration > Google Directory.

 Only Google Directory attributes defined HERE can be used for your filter.

-This filter will import only users with the specified email domain for example all users with @xink.io.
+1. This filter will import only users with the specified @domain, for example, all users with @xink.io

 $.mail != null && $.mail.indexOf('@xink.io') > -1

-This filter will import only users with a last name.
+2. This filter will import only users with the last name.

 $.sn != null && $.sn.length > 0